Arts and Entertainment Editor

-There are 17 movies to choose from, including recent releases like “Tenet” and “Honest Thief,” as well as classics including “Monsters Inc.” and “Shrek.”
+Currently, there are 17 movies to choose from, including recent releases like “Tenet”, “Honest Thief,” and “Unhinged” as well as classics including “Monsters Inc.” and “Shrek.”

 The theaters are strictly following safety guidelines and have updated their website to inform its audience of the relevant changes.

 Firstly, masks are required for anyone entering the building.

 They have simplified the menu to help with patrons keeping their masks on for most of the movie.

 The COVID-19 menu includes, “AMC Perfectly Popcorn, Coca-Cola Freestyle, hot dogs, candy, movie nachos, and AMC KidsPacks.”
 However, refills are unavailable as a way to ensure the safety of patrons and staff.

 Daily associate health checks are being conducted, hand sanitizer and disinfecting wipes are available throughout the theater and at the concessions area, and they now have cashless transactions.

 The cinema chain has taken the health and safety of their patrons and staff a step further and have upgraded the air filters to MERV 13 air filters to ensure superior air quality in their theaters.